unbxd/search-JS-library/docs/configurations/SortConfig.md

 ### Scenarios
 {: .no_toc }
-Any valid html attribute can be passed as key : value pairs inside an object.
+Any valid html attribute can be passed as "key : value" pairs inside an object.

 ---